 Themed images for Saint-Andrew.

-Dated to between 1330-1350 this image of St Andrew is in the chancel of St Nicholas church, Stanford-on-Avon, Northamptonshire.
+Dating from between 1330 and 1350, this luminous image of St Andrew adorns the chancel of St Nicholas Church in Stanford-on-Avon, Northamptonshire.
+The stained glass, a surviving treasure of early 14th-century craftsmanship

 Medieval stained glass depicting six of the twelve apostles at Great Malver Priory.